 Passage Creek Waterfall

 Just as the trail reaches the private lands there is an intersection.
 The trail to Passage Creek Falls splits off the left.
 The well-established main Passage Creek trail continues on straight ahead at this junction.

 It’s a short hike down to the creek and views of the falls.
 However, this section of trail can be slippery and hard to walk.
 Be especially careful if there is any ice or snow on the trail!

 The area around the falls is usually shaded and cool which is very welcome on a hot summer day.
-The trail ends creek-side where there is no place to safely swim, wade or cool off in the water so stay well away from the stream banks.
+The trail ends creek-side where there is no place to safely swim, wade, or cool off in the water so stay well away from the stream banks.
 The Forest Service has done some stabilization work on the areas where the trail ends.
-There are a couple of great place to sit back and enjoy the falls.
+There are a couple of great places to sit back and enjoy the falls.
 When you are ready just retrace the trail back to your car.

 Passage Creek Falls is a popular trail so don’t expect to be on it alone; especially, if you are out on the weekend.
 There is a reason it’s popular.
 It’s an easy hike with easy access that gets you to a great destination.
-It’s only a 5 mile round trip and the trail is mostly broad and smooth.
+It’s only a 5-mile round trip and the trail is mostly broad and smooth.
 This is a great hike for those with kids or those who don’t have much time.
 If you have time the nearby Crow Mountain Trail is another good hike in the Mill Creek drainage.

 Read about the Passage Creek Falls trail and about 100 additional great hikes in the classic book Hiking Montana.
 I highly recommend this book for anyone exploring the Big Sky State.